-What you will learn from this tip: How SRM products can
+What you will learn from this tip: How SRM products can help you discover capacity that isn't accessible to an array.

 If you've ever had a SAN, you know provisioning storage is a complex, error-prone process and things don't always go exactly as planned.
 The result is often "stranded" storage -- capacity that for one reason or another isn't accessible to an array.